Tough regulations for ownership

 Mass shootings are almost unheard of

-Though Italy has a higher rate of gun homicides compared to most other G8 countries, mass shootings such as those in the US are extremely rare.
+Though Italy has a higher rate of gun homicides compared to most other G8 countries, mass shootings such as those regularly seen in the US are extremely rare.

 Before that, the most recent mass shooting was a 1985 attack on Rome’s Fiumicino airport, in which 16 people were killed and dozens injured when four gunmen fired assault rifles and threw hand grenades at passengers queuing for check-in.